Pantyhose-X/awesome/README.md

 *   [AgregoreWeb/agregore-browser](https://github.com/AgregoreWeb/agregore-browser) - A minimal browser for the distributed web (Desktop version)

-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for saving a faithful copy of a complete web page in a single HTML file

 *   [ClearURLs/Addon](https://github.com/ClearURLs/Addon) - ClearURLs is an add-on based on the new WebExtensions technology and will automatically remove tracking elements from URLs to help protect your privacy.